Why “Coming of Age?

-My desire is not to create or bring into play more questions but rather answers.
+My desire is not to create or bring into play more questions, rather answers.

 Contrary to what we might think, it is not the flick of a switch or a person saying “I’m an adult now.”
 There is much more to it than that.
 Some will say I never want to grow up and others will never grow up.
 Growing up is a process and every person sometime or other will take their knocks.

-I thought when I was eighteen I am now an adult.
-Over the years, I’ve come to realize that, while I thought I was adult I wasn’t.
+I thought when I was eighteen, I am now an adult.
+Over the years, I’ve come to realize that, while I thought I was an adult, I wasn’t.
 In years, according to our society I was an adult.
 As I mentioned in my previous post, I was in my sixties before I began to grow up.